 When you’re ready to find tenants to rent your home, you can ask a real estate agent to list your house for you.
 But that comes with a cost.
 You’ll owe your agent commission, whether that’s equal to one month’s rent, or another percentage.

 If you want to publish your own real estate listing, you can upload it onto a website like Zillow for free.
-You can make flyers to pass out or use your social media accounts to let everyone know you’re looking for tenants.
+You can make flyers to hand out or use your social media accounts to show everyone know you’re looking for tenants.

 Before you hand over the keys to your house, it’s a good idea to be sure that your prospective tenants have solid financials and can afford to keep up with their rent.